sandstorm-org/sandstorm-website/_posts/2025-24-01-getting-on-zulip.md

 Getting On Zulip
 ----------------

-We are officially moving the chat portion of the Sandstorm Community to [Zulip](https://sandstorm.zulipchat.com).
+We are officially moving the [chat portion](https://sandstorm.zulipchat.com) of the Sandstorm Community to Zulip.
+Zulip is an organized team chat app designed for efficient communication.

+Zulip is a FOSS company, and they offer free hosting to FOSS projects such as ours.
+We appreciate this, and invite you to [give them a look](https://zulip.com/).

-You don't need to install an app to join, though you can.
+You don't need to install an app to join, though apps are available.
 You don't even need to log in to see what's happening.
 Take a look!

 If you are still on Matrix, or especially if you are on IRC, we invite you to move over.
 Zulip will be a great way to collaborate at a faster pace than on the mailing list.